aporeto-inc/gaia/v1/doc/documentation.md

 A Service defines a generic service object at L4 or L7 that encapsulates the description of a micro-service.
-A service exposes APIs and can be implemented through third party entities (such as a cloud provider) or through  processign units.
+A service exposes APIs and can be implemented through third party entities (such as a cloud provider) or through  processing units.

 ### Example